PCigales/GPXTweaker/README.md

   GPXTweaker t.gpx
   GPXTweaker t.gpx -m m.png -v 1
   GPXTweaker t.gpx -c "%appdata%\gpxtweaker\" -m "IGN PLANV2" -e -h 3000 -w 6000

+In the interface:
+  - left click on the map to scroll it
+  - left click on a dot to select or move it
+  - left click on a segment to select it
+  - right click on the map to insert a dot after the selected dot or a waypoint otherwise
+  - ctrl + right click on the map to insert a dot after the selected one in path following mode
+  - right click on a dot or a segment to hide it
+  - mouse wheel to scroll the map vertically
+  - shift + mouse wheel to scroll the map horizontally
+  - ctrl + mouse wheel to zoom in or out
+  - alt + mouse wheel to switch to the next or previous point